Artezio/ART-BPMS-REPORTING/readme.md

       </dependency>
       ```
 * Usage in non-maven projects:
-  * Build the module and add compiled jar to your Camunda engine classpath (i.e. into EAR or WAR lib folder)
+  * Build the module with maven and add compiled jar to your Camunda engine classpath (i.e. into EAR or WAR lib folder)
 * Follow the instruction below to create and run reports